 AirTag 2 vs AirTag 1 comes down to three internal hardware changes at the same $29 price.
 Apple swapped the U1 chip for a U2, boosted the speaker by 50%, and added Apple Watch Precision Finding support.
 The shell, battery, and Find My network are identical.

-- U2 chip doubles Precision Finding range — ~75 ft on AirTag 2 vs ~35 ft on AirTag 1 outdoors
+- U2 chip extends Precision Finding range — up to 50% farther than the original AirTag 1 outdoors

 - Speaker is 50% louder with a higher pitch — audible through a closed garage door, where AirTag 1 was barely detectable